HEPScore: A new CPU benchmark for the WLCG: Motivation for a new CPU benchmark

 Some of the HEP applications that use the largest amount of compute power are the Monte Carlo generation of collision events, the simulation of the detector response to the simulated particles, the conversion of the simulated energy deposition by the particles in the detector elements (digitization) and reconstruction of the detector signals into particles and momenta (the reconstruction code is used for both simulated and real data).
 We refer to these HEP applications as {\it workloads}.
-Analysis applications are very specific to the physics, and often I/O intensive, and are considered too difficult and unreliable to use as a measure of the performance of a CPU.
+Analysis applications are very specific to the physics, and often I/O intensive, and are considered too unreliable to use as a measure of the performance of a CPU.

-The creation of a new benchmark based on HEP workloads (called {\it HEPScore}) requires consensus of the WLCG community.
-As a result, the WLCG Management Board established the HEPScore Benchmark Deployment Task Force\footnote{WLCG HEPscore Deployment Task Force: D~Giordano (co-chair), RJ~Sobie (co-chair), J~Andreeva, G~Andronico, GM~Arevalo, T~Boccali, GM~Borge, C~Bozzi, S~Campana, I~Collier, A~Di~Girolamo, M~Jouvin, W~Lampl, JR~Letts, Z~Marshall, H~Meinhard, AM~Melo, B~Panzer-Steindel, S~Piano, D~Piparo, F~Qi, MJ~Schnepf, O~Smirnova, J~Templon, A~Valassi, JL~Willis, T~Wong} whose role was to review the requirements for the HEPScore benchmark and to help select the HEP workloads that are used in the HEPScore benchmark.
-The Task Force was also asked to review a transition plan for the migration from the current HS06 benchmark to the new HEPScore benchmark.
+The creation of a new benchmark based on HEP workloads (called {\it HEPScore}) benefits from the consensus of the WLCG community.
+As a result, the WLCG Management Board established the HEPScore Benchmark Deployment Task Force\footnote{WLCG HEPscore Deployment Task Force: D~Giordano (co-chair), RJ~Sobie (co-chair), J~Andreeva, G~Andronico, GM~Arevalo, T~Boccali, GM~Borge, C~Bozzi, S~Campana, I~Collier, A~Di~Girolamo, M~Jouvin, W~Lampl, JR~Letts, Z~Marshall, H~Meinhard, AM~Melo, B~Panzer-Steindel, S~Piano, D~Piparo, F~Qi, MJ~Schnepf, O~Smirnova, J~Templon, A~Valassi, JL~Willis, T~Wong} whose role was to review the requirements for the HEPScore benchmark and to help select the HEP workloads that are to be used in the HEPScore benchmark.
+The Task Force was also asked to propose a transition plan for the migration from the HS06 benchmark to the new HEPScore benchmark.